 - India was the only one of the 51 invited country members to not attend the conference, citing technical difficulties and schedule clash with domestic parliamentary sessions.

 - India’s failure of attendance was particularly noted following the country’s resistance to climate negotiations at the G20 meeting in Naples, Italy on July 22.
-India was hesitant to commit to a timeline to phase out fossil fuels and besides, as well as to commitment to suspend coal power generation.
+India was hesitant to commit to a timeline to phase out fossil fuels, as well as to commitment to suspend coal power generation.
 The G20 communique from the meeting added a footnote that the country rejected the language agreed on net-zero emissions.

 - However, countries including Russia, China and Turkey had shown similar hesitancy in committing such efforts in full.